Refresher: GLMs and What They Actually Estimate

 Two reasons.

 First, mean() breaks the moment you want to include covariates.
-If you want to ask “how does lake depth affect fish presence?”, you cannot do that with a mean.
+If you want to ask “how does lake depth affect the probability that fish are present?”, you cannot do that with a mean.
 You need a model.

-Second, and more importantly for our purposes: a GLM gives you uncertainty.
+Second, a GLM gives you uncertainty.
 Not just a point estimate, like 60%, but a sense of how confident you should be in that estimate.
 Look at the Std.
 Error in the summary output, and look at the 95% confidence intervals:

 Code